Pertussis is commonly known as whooping cough.

 The case is called confirmed pertussis if there is a positive lab test or if there has been exposure to someone with a positive lab test.

-During a pertussis outbreak, anyone who has a cough lasting at least 14 days (with no other known cause) probably has pertussis, even in the absence of other specific symptoms.
+During an outbreak, anyone who has a cough lasting at least 14 days (with no other known cause) probably has pertussis, even in the absence of other specific symptoms.

 People with pertussis are highly contagious for up to 5 days after starting the antibiotic.